 In collaboration with Dr. Laura Bilek at the University of Nebraska Medical Center, Bone Health Technologies conducted a clinical trial of OsteoBoost in 17 postmenopausal women.
 This trial evaluated the effect of the 30-minute treatment session on NTX, a biomarker of bone removal, a process that contributes to lower bone density with age.

 Change in NTX levels via blood draws was noted in sessions during which the device was not turned on (control), and another during which each participant experienced a 30-minute OsteoBoost session.
 In all 17 women, the OsteoBoost targeted vibration therapy produced a decrease in NTX compared to the control session, with an average decrease of 14%.
 This is consistent with NTX changes provided by traditional treatment options such as drug therapy and exercise.
-This clinical trial validates OsteoBoost as an effective drug-free alternative for combating bone loss and improving bone health.

 “OsteoBoost is easy to use and it actually feels good on my back.
 I keep it in my kitchen and now it’s just a part of my morning routine.
 It’s like giving my bones an extra 30-minute workout every day – what’s not to love?”